What we know now about ’Star Wars Episode VIII: The Last Jedi’

-Actors reveal secrets from the set (Yoda returns!
+Actors reveal secrets from the set of "The Last Jedi" (Yoda returns!
 A double lightsaber!
 A Tom Hardy cameo!), and we investigate the latest rumors and developments.

 When last we left the "Episode VIII" rumor mill, the plans stolen by rebel spies included casting rumors, a return to Luke Skywalker's hideaway, and aerial drone production guards.
 Only a few weeks later, we've collated a fresh stack of speculation, confirmation, and hopes and dreams for this next great piece of the Star Wars saga.
 Have a look below and get ready to geek out.
 December 2017 can't come soon enough.